Sandeep03edu/FaceRecognition/README.md

 * [Working](#working)

 # Introduction
-- App was made during 4 week mentorship program of Microsoft Engage'22.
+- App has been made in 4 weeks during mentorship period for Microsoft Engage'22.
-- The github repo basically contains two apps codebase.
+- The github repo basically contain two apps codebase.
 - "DiseaseDetection" module works with "dlib", "sdk" and "common" module and used to detect facial parts and face diseases.
-- "SmartAdvertising" module works with "skd" and "common" module and used to display advertisment based on public age group and gender.
+- "SmartAdvertising" module works with "sdk" and "common" module and used to display advertisment based on public age group and gender.

 # Technologies
 - Google Firebase
-  - Firebase mobile authentication to regustered verified users
+  - Firebase mobile authentication to register verified users.
-  - Firebase Firestore to store User details, User scan details, Advertisement documets.
+  - Firebase Firestore to store User details, User scan details, Advertisement documents.
-  - Firebase storage to store image file like user profile pic, scanned result image.
+  - Firebase storage to store images like user profile pic, scanned image.
-  - Firebase Crashanalytics to detect crashes in app modules
+  - Firebase Crashanalytics to detect crashes in app modules.
 - OpenCv
-  - OpenCv haarcascade_frontalface_alt2.xml file to detect human faces
+  - OpenCv haarcascade_frontalface_alt2.xml file to detect human faces.
-  - shape_predictor_68_face_landmarks.dat module to detect landmarks on faces
+  - shape_predictor_68_face_landmarks.dat module to detect landmarks on faces.
-  - age_deploy.prototxt and age_net.caffemodel to detect human age
+  - age_deploy.prototxt and age_net.caffemodel to detect human age.
-  - gender_deploy.prototxt and gender_net.caffemodel to detect human gender
+  - gender_deploy.prototxt and gender_net.caffemodel to detect human gender.

 # Features
 ## Disease Detection
-- Fetching multiple faces from a given image
+- Fetching multiple faces from a given image.
-- Returning human face count from a given image
+- Getting human face count from a given image.
-- Adding 68 face landmark points to face
+- Adding 68 face landmark points to face.
-- Splitted human face image into many small face parts like eyes, eyebrows, nose, lips and face
+- Splitted human face into small face parts like eyes, eyebrows, nose, lips and face.
-- Fetching age and gender for a given image with confidence value
+- Fetching age and gender of given image with confidence value.
-- Fetched many human facial diseases symptoms percentage
+- Fetching human facial diseases symptoms percentage
   - Eyebrow Alopecia detection
   - Chapped Lips detection
   - Eye Redness detection
-- Saving result for future analysis and comparision
+- Save result for future analysis and comparision.
-- Rescan option to reevaluate results with clear images
+- Rescan option to re-evaluate results with clear images.

 ## Smart Advertisement
-- Displaying advertisement to users based on gender and age group
+- Displaying advertisement based on gender and age group of users.
-- Priotizing advertisement based on last displayed time
+- Priotizing advertisement based on parameter "lastDisplayedTime"
-- Advertisement displayed in ascending order of last display time for a specific gender and age group
+- Advertisement displayed in ascending order of "lastDisplayedTime" for a specific gender and age group
   - For e.g., With age group 8-15 and Gender Male
-  - Advertisement-1 with last display time - 1653763874560
+  - Advertisement-1 with "lastDisplayedTime" - 1653763874560
-  - Advertisement-2 with last display time - 1653763874234
+  - Advertisement-2 with "lastDisplayedTime" - 1653763874234
   - Then Advertisement-2 will be displayed prior to Advertisement-1

 # Dependencies